randy3k/remote-atom/README.md

-# ratom
+# remote-atom

-It is the rmate for Atom.
+It is the rmate client for Atom.

 ### TODO
 - custom port